The self-similar evolution of stationary point processes via persistent homology: Proof of the packing relation

-A link between the geometric quantities is provided by bounded total persistence as introduced in Appendix \ref{AppendixBoundedTotalPersistence}, which results in an upper bound for the number of persistent homology classes in a given volume.
+Bounded total persistence as introduced in~\cite{Cohen-Steiner2010} and described in \Cref{AppendixBoundedTotalPersistence} yields a link between the geometric quantities, which results in an upper bound for the number of persistent homology classes in a given volume. \vs

 \begin{lem}[The packing lemma] Let $\xi$ be a simple point process on $\rr^n$ and let $n_\omega(\cdot), d_{\max,\omega}(\cdot)$ and $l_{q,\omega}(\cdot)$ be computed from the sample $\xi_\omega$, $\omega\in\Omega$.
-Then there exists a constant $c>0$, such that for any $\delta >0$ and $A\in \mathcal{B}^n_b$,
+Then there exists a constant $c>0$, such that for any $\delta >0$ and $A\in \mathcal{B}^n_b$:

 \end{lem}

 \begin{proof} Let $A\in\mathcal{B}^n_b$ and $X:= X_{\xi_\omega}(A)$.
 For all $x\in \conv(X)$ we set